urbancompasspony/SSH2Windows/Main_PSExec_Commands.md

 # Everything Ok??

-Go see files "PowerShell_Commands" and/or "NirCMD_Commands.md"!
+Go see files "PowerShell_Commands", "SH_Commands" and/or "NirCMD_Commands.md"!